Moving To Qatar: 7 Top Tips

-And finally on this point, because of the hard work and complexity associated with sorting out multiple visas for an entire family, some companies won’t offer a family visas until their employee has been with them for 3, 6 or even 12 months.
+And finally on this point, because of the hard work and complexity associated with sorting out multiple visas for an entire family, some companies won’t offer family visas until their employee has been with them for 3, 6 or even 12 months.

-In summary therefore, before accepting a job offer to Qatar ensure you can sponsor your family, or ensure that you and they can endure a period of enforced separation.
-For some this is an unpalatable reality.
+In summary, therefore, before accepting a job offer to Qatar ensure you can sponsor your family, or ensure that you and they can endure a period of enforced separation.
+For some, this is an unpalatable reality.

 2) The residency process isn’t that bad!

 Looking at the residency process on paper it seems complex and unfathomable.
 The good news is that the reality of it is not that bad.
-And because the numbers of expats arriving every day is somewhere in the region of 500, government departments and associated offices are getting better at the smooth processing of paperwork.
+And because the numbers of expats arriving every day are somewhere in the region of 500, government departments and associated offices are getting better at the smooth processing of paperwork.

 Don’t stress about the residency process.
 You will find it’s a smooth – albeit dull – experience!
 Expect to have tests for tuberculosis, hepatitis and HIV and be fingerprinted – and expect to have to produce every single piece of paperwork you can think of from marriage and birth certificates to bank statements and rental contracts.

-Get agreement in writing in advance from your sponsoring company that they will walk you through the process, and assist your family in the same way if/when they join you in Qatar.
+Get the agreement in writing in advance from your sponsoring company that they will walk you through the process, and assist your family in the same way if/when they join you in Qatar.

 Finally, if you do find you’re on your own and having to go it alone, just ask any expat you meet to help you!
 Everyone who wants to remain beyond a visit visa has to go through it, and so they will be able to tell you where to start.
-After that each step is a logical one, and you’ll find you get through it!
+After that, each step is a logical one, and you’ll find you get through it!